Welcome to the Norwescon Masquerade!

 Master is for any contestant who has won four or more awards for different costumes in the Journeyman or Master division, or who has won one or more Best in Show awards, at a regional or world-class convention masquerade.
 Professional costumers must enter the Master division.

 The masquerade director may change your skill division if needed.
+If you are still uncertain as to your skill division, please check out this skill division flow chart (235KB .pdf).

 Norwescon Masquerade Rules

+We expect your behavior and entry to be compliant with Norwescon’s Code of Conduct, Costuming Policy, and other policies, as well as the following masquerade specific rules.
 Please review these rules carefully.
 Violation of any rule will disqualify an entry.
 Please help us make the masquerade safe and enjoyable.

-- Never surprise the Masquerade Director.
+- Never surprise the masquerade director.

 - The masquerade is PG-13.
 Lack of costume is not a costume.